Aligning Our Facilities with Our Mission & Our Values

 Ensure that everyone, regardless of mobility capacity, will be able to attend services and meetings at EUUC.

-Living our Vision of Just and Sustainable World
+Living our Vision of a Just and Sustainable World

 Add solar collectors and replace fossil-fuel powered equipment so that EUUC is powered without adding to global warming.